Introduction

-The Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS (openTEPES) determines the investment plans of new facilities (generators, ESS, and electric lines, hydrogen pipelines, and heat pipes) to meet the forecasted demand at minimum cost.
-The objective is to evaluate the future generation, storage, and electric, hydrogen, and heat network needs.
+The Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS (openTEPES) determines investment plans for new facilities (generators, ESS, electric lines, hydrogen pipelines, and heat pipes) to meet forecasted demand at minimum cost.
+The objective is to evaluate future needs for generation, storage, and electricity, hydrogen, and heat networks.
 The main results are the guidelines for the future structure of the generation, storage, and transmission systems.

-The openTEPES model represents a decision support system for defining the integrated generation, storage, and transmission resource planning (IRP, GEP+SEP+TEP) of a large-scale electric system at the tactical level (i.e., time horizons of 10-20 years), defined as a set of generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for several future years.
-The user pre-defines the expansion candidates, so the model determines the optimal decisions among those specified by the user.
+The openTEPES model represents a decision support system for defining the integrated generation, storage, and transmission resource planning (IRP, GEP+SEP+TEP) of a large-scale electric system at the tactical level (i.e., time horizons of 5-20 years), defined as a set of generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for several future years.
+It is a tool for energy system planners to support the energy transition towards a decarbonized, reliable, and affordable energy system.
+The user predefines the expansion candidates, so the model determines the optimal decisions among them.

 It automatically determines optimal expansion plans that satisfy multiple attributes simultaneously.
 Its main features are:

-It hierarchically represents the different time horizons for decision making in an electricity system:
+It hierarchically represents the different time horizons for decision-making in an electricity (hydrogen or heat) system:

-Time division allows a user-defined flexible representation of time periods for evaluating system operation.
-It can also be run with chronological periods of several consecutive hours (two-hour, three-hour resolution) to reduce the computational burden without sacrificing accuracy.
-The model can be run with a single period (year) or with multiple periods (years) to allow analysis of system evolution.
-The time definition also allows the specification of disconnected representative periods (e.g., days, weeks) to evaluate system operation.
-The model can be run with a single period (year) or with multiple periods (years) to allow analysis of system evolution.
-The time definition can also specify unrelated representative periods (e.g., days, weeks) to evaluate system operation.
-The period (year) must be represented by 8736 hours because several model concepts representing the system operation are based on weeks (168 hours) or months (made of 4 weeks, 672 hours)
+The time division allows a user-defined flexible representation of the periods for evaluating the system operation.
+Moreover, it can be run with time intervals of several consecutive hours (bi-hourly or tri-hourly resolution, depending on the hourly or quarter-hour definition) to reduce computational burden without sacrificing accuracy.
+The model can be run with a single period (year) or several periods (years) to analyze the system’s evolution.
+The time definition also allows for specifying disconnected representative periods (e.g., days or weeks) to evaluate system operation.
+The period (year) must be represented by 8736 hours because several model features representing the system operation are based on weeks (168 hours) or lunar months (made of 4 weeks, 672 hours)

-• Stochastic: several stochastic parameters are considered that can influence the optimal generation, storage and transmission expansion decisions.
+• Stochastic: several stochastic parameters are considered that can influence the optimal generation, storage, and transmission expansion decisions.
 The model considers stochastic medium-term annual uncertainties (scenarios) related to the system operation.
-These operational scenarios are associated with renewable energy sources, energy inflows and outflows, natural water inflows, operating reserves, inertia, and electricity, hydrogen, and heat demand.
+These operational scenarios are associated with renewable energy sources, energy inflows and outflows, natural water inflows, operating reserves, ramp reserves, inertia, and electricity, hydrogen, and heat demand.

-The objective function includes the two main quantifiable costs: the investment costs for generation, storage, and transmission (CAPEX) and the expected variable operation costs (including generation, consumption, emissions, and reliability costs) (system OPEX).
+The objective function includes two main quantifiable costs: investment costs for generation, storage, and transmission (CAPEX) and expected variable operation costs (including generation, consumption, emissions, and reliability costs) (system OPEX).

-The model formulates a two-stage stochastic optimization problem, including binary generation, storage, and electricity, hydrogen, and heat network investment/retirement decisions, generation operation decisions (commitment, startup, and shutdown decisions are also binary), and electric line-switching decisions.
-Capacity expansion takes into account the adequacy system reserve margin and minimum and maximum energy constraints.
+The model formulates a two-stage stochastic optimization problem that includes binary generation, storage, and electricity; hydrogen and heat network investment/retirement decisions; generation operation decisions (commitment, startup, and shutdown decisions are also binary); and electric line-switching decisions.
+Capacity expansion considers the adequacy system reserve margin, maximum CO2 emissions, and minimum and maximum energy constraints.

-The model also allows a representation of the hydro system based on volume and water inflow data considering the water stream topology (hydro cascade basins).
-If they are not available it runs with an energy-based representation of the hydro system.
+The model also allows a representation of the hydro system based on volume and water inflow data, considering the water stream topology (hydro cascade basins).
+If they are unavailable, it runs using an energy-based representation of the hydro system.

 • Investment: (generation, storage, hydro reservoirs, electric lines, hydrogen pipelines, and heat pipes) investment decisions and cost

-• Operation: unit commitment, startup, and shutdown of non-renewable units, unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, electric line, hydrogen pipeline, and heat pipe flows, line ohmic losses, node voltage angles, upward and downward operating reserves, ESS inventory levels, hydro reservoir volumes, power, hydrogen, and heat not served
+• Operation: unit commitment, startup, and shutdown of non-renewable units, unit output and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, electric line, hydrogen pipeline, and heat pipe flows, line ohmic losses, node voltage angles, upward and downward operating reserves, upward and downward ramp reserves, ESS inventory levels, hydro reservoir volumes, power, hydrogen, and heat not served

 • Emissions: CO2 emissions by unit